khiem2794/pokemon-quiz/README.md

-# Pokemon-Quiz project
+# Pokemon-Quiz

 ## About

-Pick your team of 6 pokemon and answer which pokemons can learn the move in the question.
-Visit the demo site here: http://pokemons-quiz.netllify.app
+Pick your team up to 6 pokemons and answer which pokemons can learn the move in the question.
+Visit the demo here: http://pokemons-quiz.netllify.app

 |             Mobile              |             Desktop              |
 | :-----------------------------: | :------------------------------: |